The sixty acre Bliss farm is just southwest of Gettysburg. The house and barn stood on a small ridge on the west side of the Emmitsburg Road.

-The family fled the house on the first day of the battle, leaving “the doors open, the table set, and the beds made.”
+The family fled the house on the first day of the battle.
+They left “the doors open, the table set, and the beds made.”
 The farm was between Union and Confederate lines on July 2nd and 3rd.
 Both sides tried to control the ground in a seesaw battle.
 It ended when the farm was burned by the 14th Connecticut Infantry.